EconometricInstitute/feb22012-programming-website/data/week2/5-introduction-interfaces.md

 - You know how to use interfaces as variable types, method parameters and method return values.

-- You're aware of some of the interfaces that come with Java.

 </text-box>

 ## Motivation to use Interfaces